Plan Your Career Path

 Once you’ve decided on a career you’d like to pursue, the next step is to get the education and training you need to get hired.

-The Colorado Community College System offers an online tool to help you find programs in your chosen career field, click HERE.
+The Colorado Community College System offers an online tool to help you find programs in your chosen career field.
+Click HERE to try it out.

-If you graduated from high school with a GPA between 2.0 and 2.749 and have met the other DSF Scholarship requirements, you will be required to enroll in a certificate program at one of our partner technical or community colleges in order to receive an award payment from DSF for your first year of college.
+If you graduated from high school with a GPA between 2.0 and 2.749 and have met the other DSF Scholarship requirements, you will be required to enroll in a certificate or AAS (associate of applied science) program at one of our partner technical or community colleges in order to receive an award payment from DSF for your first year of college.

 To be considered for a payment, you must:

-- Declare which certificate program you are participating in (this step is not necessary at a technical college)
+- Declare which certificate or AAS program you are participating in (this step is not necessary at a technical college)

 - Satisfy all other DSF Scholarship requirements